luk3yx/miniirc_extras/README.md

 ### `miniirc_extras.utils.remove_colon`

+This is no longer required since miniirc v1.4.0, you can simply add the `colon` keyword argument to `Handler`s and `CmdHandler`s.
+This function still works, however.

 An at-rule to remove the `:` (if any) from `args[-1]` when running the handler.
 This must be placed *after* `@miniirc.Handler`.